 Functional analyses are needed as an input to determine correct failure modes, at all system levels, both for functional FMEA or piece-part (hardware) FMEA.
 The analysis should always be started by listing the functions that the design needs to fulfil.
 Functions are the starting point of a well done FMEA, and using functions as baseline provides the best yield of an FMEA.

-What is DFMEA?
+What is DFMEA stands for?

 DFMEA stands for Design Failure Mode and Effects Analysis or Design FMEA.
 DFMEAs allows you to assess, analyze, and address all potential failure modes during the early or end stage of product design.
 The DFMEA can be implemented in the hierarchy level or in terms of breakdowns in terms of all individual components of your product.